Do you have PCOS?

 The whole food diet is easy to follow, high in vegetables, naturally anti-inflammatory and nourishing to your gut.

 - Many free resources available including recipes and meal plans.

 - More wiggle room for personalization.

-- Research exists which back health claims made by this diet.
+- Research exists that back health claims made by this diet.

 - May help treat other conditions such as acne, gut issues and so on.

 - This diet tends to be low in carbohydrates from fruits which may cause energy issues in some people.

 - May be too restrictive for certain individuals.

 - Expensive compared to other diets.